 Maui is considered to be one of the best pineapple growing regions in the world with Maui Gold often taking top spot for best pineapple (gold pineapples are renouned for being sweetest).
 That’s why it’s worth visiting the plantation in person – food never tastes better than in does when you eat it in its place of origin.
 At Maui Gold you will see the fields where the golden pineapple grow, and if they’re in season, you’ll even be able to pick a few.
 Of course, no visit to a pineapple farm would be complete without tasting the most delicious pineapple in Hawaii, and you can take a box away with you, too.
 If you are a pineapple fanatic and want to know more while you’re in Maui, you can visit a working farm on this Pineapple Tour.

 Tip: More than once I’ve sidled up to one of the kitchen staff at my hotel and presented them with a pineapple and asked if they wouldn’t mind chopping it for me.
-I’m always rewarded with a wonderfully sliced plate of fresh fruit in return.
+I’m always rewarded with a wonderfully sliced plate of fresh Hawaiian fruit in return.
+If you’re in a rental or hostel in Hawaii, you’ll likely have a kitchen to do it yourself.

 16. Sit under the Lahaina Banyan tree